theausus/batt/README.md

 power information, you can easily configure batt to use the proper directory for your system.
 To do this, create a file in your home directory named ".battrc" contaning the full path to the directory (not including the final /).

+NOTE: Batt uses Python 3.3 so it must be called using python3 until I make an installer.